Subscribe to our mailing list

 We are still here!
 Let us send you tips for travelling through Myanmar and stories from the road …

-The lovely Ohnmar is in charge.
-When Sampan first visited we were quickly invited to settle down to a cup of strong Pa’O coffee and fluffy banana bread – apparently, our guide whispered to us, the best in Kalaw.
-Ohnmar showed us the pine-cone handicrafts she had made that day as well as her own coffee-scented soap.
+Hillock Villa is homely and welcoming.
+The staff are charming and obliging, ever-smiling and conscientious.
+This comes from the top.
+The lovely Ohn Mar is in charge: a natural and obliging hostess.
+When Sampan first visited we were quickly invited to settle down to a cup of strong Pa-O coffee and steaming banana bread – apparently, our guide whispered to us, the best in Kalaw.
+Ohn Mar showed us the pine-cone handicrafts she had made that day as well as her own coffee-scented soap.
 A wizened dog with a silver snout sidled over to us and after a quick inquisitorial sniff slumped at our feet with a wheezing sigh.
 It felt like we were home.

 Set amongst the pine trees since 1903, with a bold “Green Vision” for the future.

 Bed & Breakfast in Kalaw.
 Cosy and charming and a fireplace for the winter.

 A bamboo lodge in a village north or Kalaw; best for hiking and the sound of frog song.

 Cycle into the Pindaya valley.
 Follow the Coffee & Tea Trail to see the elephants of Kalaw.